hundredplans/obsidian/learning-linux/git/git-index.md

 - Outputs \[branch (root-commit) ID (hash of commit)] commit message
 - -a -> Include all non-added blobs that have been modified, but not deleted or added
 ## git config
+- Is a plain text file, can be accessed via command line or accessed as a file in ~/.gitconfig
 - --global core.editor "name" (vim)
 ## git log
 - Used to visualize the history of commits